egonlang/egonlang/egon-book/src/basics/variables.md

 let a = 123;
 ```

-You can also reassign the value later in the code.
+You can reassign the value later.

 ```egon
 a = 456;